trilitech/tezos-developer-docs/src/pages/tezos-basics/tezos-blockchain-overview/whitepaper/index.md

 This formal mathematical description doesn't tell us _how_ to build the block tree.
 This is the role of the network shell, which acts as an interface between a gossip network and the protocol.

 The network shell works by maintaining the best chain known to the client.
-It is aware of three type of objects.
+It is aware of three types of objects.
 The first two are transactions and blocks, which are only propagated through the network if deemed valid.
 The third are protocols, OCaml modules used to amend the existing protocol.
 They will be described in more details later on.
 For now we will focus on transaction and blocks.

 The most arduous part of the network shell is to protect nodes against denial-of-service attacks.